Design - Terms and Conditions

 5.2 (Payment) The Principal must pay the Supplier the Price for Services provided in accordance with the Contract.

-(b) (Deliverables) the Deliverables will comply with the requirements of the Contract and applicable law.
+(d) (Deliverables) the Deliverables will comply with the requirements of the Contract and applicable law; and

 6.2 (Claims) The Supplier shall not be liable upon any Claim by the Principal if a contractor carrying out the construction of the design fails to comply strictly with the Design Documents or any other instruction or qualification provided by the Supplier.